drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	) <ripiflip_alg>

-	A signficant part of this algorithmis the FlipEdge function in @legedge_alg.
+	A significant part of this algorithms the FlipEdge function in @legedge_alg.
 This function performs the necessary flips, both number of and on the correct edges, for the triangulation in the current iteration of point insertion to become a DT.